 The number of spaces available is to start in the next class, unless another date has been specified.

 The weekly lessons are on going and you can join at any time providing they are not booked up.
-They are to be booked in 6 week blocks for pole dancing and aerial hoop, and 5 week blocks for Half Hour to Power.
+They are to be booked in 4 or 5 week blocks for pole dancing.

 Courses are held in a clean and professional environment which is not over-looked by spectators.
 There is a relaxed but hardworking atmosphere during lessons and most of all expect to have fun and make lots of new pole buddies.

-We use state of the art Xpoles; both 45mm and 40mm diameters.
+We use state of the art Xpoles; 45mm diameter.
+We mainly work on static pole.